 1) Trolling in an area with no fish in it

 This one seems like a no-brainer, but it happens all too often.
-Just because you are fishing in a well known “hot spot” such as Scorton Ledge, the Fingers, Race Point, or the Elizabeth Islands, it does not mean that you are in a hot spot for that particular trip.
+Just because you are fishing in a well known "hot spot" such as East of Chatham, the Fingers, Race Point, or the Elizabeth Islands, it does not mean that you are in a hot spot for that particular trip.

 Take a look around the next time you are on the water.
 In Cape Cod Bay in particular, the bass could really be just about anywhere.
 There's a TON of water out there to cover!
 I never put a line in the water until I mark at least one bass on my sonar.
 Marking even just one fish, amongst all this open ocean, is a big deal.
 Odds are that one bass under your transducer is but one of many bass in the immediate area.